chirripo/docs/docs/getting-started.md

 `cp vendor/chirripo/chirripo/env.example .env`

-And edit the file according to your needs.
-Please remember to change the following at least:
+Edit the file according to your needs.
+Please remember to change at least the following variables:

 - PROJECT_NAME: so that it doesn't conflict with any other project using Chirripo
 - PROJECT_ROOT: so that the mount volumes to the container work as expected